openshift-labs/learn-katacoda/workshops/workshop-1/08-deploying-the-mongodb-database.md

 magic happened.
 OpenShift decided that this was a significant enough change to warrant re-deploying the application.
 This was due to a configuration change trigger being enabled on the _DeploymentConfig_.

-You can verify this by running:
+You can verify this is what happened by running:

 ``oc get dc``{{execute}}

-This will output result similar to:
+This will output results similar to:

 ```
 NAME               REVISION   DESIRED   CURRENT   TRIGGERED BY
 nationalparks-py   2          1         0         config,image(nationalparks-py:latest)
 ```

-The version of the *DeploymentConfig* for ``nationalparks-py`` now shows 2.
+The revision number of the *DeploymentConfig* for ``nationalparks-py`` now shows 2.
 Also run:

 ``oc get rc``{{execute}}